 Your surgeon may remove up to two thirds of your stomach if the cancer is at the lower end of your stomach.
-This is called a subtotal gastrectomy.
+This is called a subtotal or partial gastrectomy.
 How much the surgeon removes depends on the position of the cancer.
 The surgeon will also remove part of the sheet of tissue that holds the stomach in place (omentum).

-You’ll have a smaller stomach afterwards.
-The valve (cardiac sphincter) between your food pipe (oesophagus) and stomach will still be there.
+You have a smaller stomach afterwards.
+The valve (cardiac sphincter) between your oesophagus and stomach will still be there.

 Removing the stomach

 This operation is for when the cancer is in the middle of the stomach.
 The surgeon removes the whole stomach and all of the omentum.
 This is a total gastrectomy with a Roux-en-Y reconstruction.
-Your surgeon rejoins your food pipe (oesophagus) to your small bowel.
+Your surgeon rejoins your oesophagus to your small bowel.

 Removing the stomach and part of the food pipe

-This operation is for cancer that is in the area where the stomach joins the food pipe (oesophagus).
-The surgeon removes your stomach and part of your food pipe.
+This operation is for cancer that is in the area where the stomach joins the oesophagus.
+The surgeon removes the top part of your stomach and part of your oesophagus.
 This is an oesophagogastrectomy.

 Your surgeon keeps the lowest third of your stomach and makes it into a tube.
-They rejoin this tube with the remaining part of your food pipe.
+They rejoin this tube with the remaining part of your oesophagus.